 A subscribe form (sometimes called an opt-in box) is just a square form on your website where people can sign up for your mailing list.

 Do you have a subscribe form?

 A freakishly large percentage of creatives don’t have a subscribe form on their website.

 But you will have a new, shiny one, in both places soon if you’d like.
-And pronto.